ramya02-26/AgriBloom-/README.md

 🎯 How You Can Help
 We believe in the power of community to drive success!
 Here’s how you can contribute:

-Check Out Our Demo 🔍
+Check Out Our Demo screens🔍

-Explore the provided files to see the initial design and functionality.
+Explore the provided files to see the initial design.
 Contribute Your Ideas 💡

 Share your thoughts and suggestions to help us refine and expand the app.